openjdk/jdk/doc/building.md

 ### macOS

-Modern versions of macOS require applications to be signed and notarizied before distribution.
+Modern versions of macOS require applications to be signed and notarized before distribution.
 See Apple's documentation for more background on what this means and how it works.
 To help support this, the JDK build can be configured to automatically sign all native binaries, and the JDK bundle, with all the options